rtous/deepquake/README.md

 	"InvalidArgumentError (see above for traceback): Name: <unknown>, Feature: end_time is required but could not be found." -> Using old positives/negatives (downloaded), generate new ones

-	"_tkinter.TclError: no display name and no $DISPLAY environment variable" -> NO RESOLT (GENERO ELS FITXERS LOCALMENT)
+	"_tkinter.TclError: no display name and no $DISPLAY environment variable" -> Add this code to the start of your script (before importing pyplot) and try again: import matplotlib
+			matplotlib.use('Agg')

 ## 2.10 TODO